AndersDeath/diary2/000-current.md

 # 29 Juli - Montag - Berlin - 676 Tag der Einwanderung - Warm Sunny

 Unfortunatrly, my german teacher was not able to do leesson today.
 He could not because the internet connection in his Bremen's apartments was bad and he asked to cancel lessons for the next two weeks.
 It's sad and I don't like it, but I have to deal with it somehow.
 In general the day was nice, I was at home today and I really like it.
+I am going to the office only on Thirsday and Friday.